TomasHubelbauer/til/README.md

     "name": "index.js"
   },
   "scripts": {
-    "pretest": "npm link --force",
+    "pretest": "npm unlink && npm link",
     "test": "cd test && name"
   }
 }
 ```

 The `prelink` step uses `npm link` to make the current module installed in the
-global scope and it uses `--force` to replace any existing installation.
+global scope.
+It may be faster to use `--force` to replace the existing one,
+but it prints an ugly warning.

 The `test` step then just `cd`s to the `test` folder and runs the command using
 its binary name.
 Thanks to the `pretest` we know that's the latest version of